pcmichaud/micro/source/invest.rst

    Source: `Calvet, Sodoni and Campbell (2007) <https://www.journals.uchicago.edu/doi/abs/10.1086/524204>`_.

 This lack of diversification has welfare consequences.
 Another apparent puzzle is that despite large diversification benefits from buying international stocks within a portfolio, investors are biased towards domestic stocks, what is often called the home bias puzzle `French and Poterba (1991) <https://www-jstor-org.proxy2.hec.ca/stable/2006858?seq=1#metadata_info_tab_contents>`_.
-Here is how portfolios look like in three countries:
+Here is what portfolios look like in three countries:

 .. figure:: /images/holdings-home-bias.png
    :scale: 125